MorelAntoine/Unity-Character-Mechanism/Normal/README.md

 **AActionState**

-Action state are scriptable object used to define the behaviour of your character during a state.
+Action state are scriptable object used to define an action for your character.

     Abstract class to inherit to create an action state